Art Projects

 - If selected for an award, you must provide a Social Security Number to receive payment.
 No fiscal sponsors may be used.

-- 4Culture staff, Board, Arts Advisory Committee members, and 2025 Art Projects selection panelists are not eligible to apply.
+- 4Culture staff, Board, or Arts Advisory Committee members.

 - Groups must be based in King County with a core mission dedicated to the arts.
 If your group is not arts-focused, you must have a formal partnership with an artist or art group.

-- If selected for an award, you must provide an Employer Identification Number to receive payment (sole proprietorship, LLC, S-Corp, General Partnership, nonprofit, etc.).
-Social Security Numbers will not be accepted.
+- If selected for an award, you must provide an Employer Identification Number (sole proprietorship, LLC, S-Corp, General Partnership, nonprofit, etc.).
+Your EIN must be registered under the same group name as your 4Culture account.
+We cannot accept proprietorships under personal names or Social Security Numbers.

-- Multiple applicants may not apply for the same project.
+- Groups may only submit one application per year.
+Multiple applicants may not apply for the same project.

 Your Project